Room 104

-Room 104 is an American television anthology series created by Mark Duplass and Jay Duplass.
-The series debuted on July 28, 2017, on HBO.
-A twelve-episode second season aired between November 9 and December 15, 2018.
-On February 8, 2019, HBO revealed that a third season had been filmed and that the network were in talks for a fourth season renewal.
-The show's twelve-episode third season premiered on September 13, 2019.
-Filming for season 4 was completed by September 2019.
-In May 2020, HBO announced that the fourth season would be its last and it premiered on July 24, 2020, and concluded on October 9, 2020.
+Room 104 is an American anthology television series created by Mark Duplass and Jay Duplass, first broadcast on HBO between 2017 and 2020.

 Premise

-The series is set in a single room of an American roadside motel, exploring characters who pass through it in each episode.
-Each episode is a different genre from horror and thriller to comedy.
+Set in a single room of an American roadside motel, each episode explores different characters passing through Room 104, ranging widely across horror, thriller, and comedy genres.

 Production

 The series received a 24-episode order and all the episodes were shot back-to-back as a cost-saving measure, and they were split into two 12-episode seasons.
 In a December 2018 interview, co-creator Mark Duplass revealed that the third season had already been filmed and edited, and he was writing season 4.
 According to Duplass, episodes of Room 104 are made for "a quarter" of the cost typically expected for HBO series.
 Episodes are conceived in a "think tank" by the writers where they come up with dozens of ideas, and then they reach out to filmmakers that they are interested in to direct the episodes.
 Episodes are filmed in a "fast and loose" manner; for example, Josephine Decker directed her episode in two days only using an iPhone.
 For the editing process, directors do not receive final cut, and Duplass screens the episodes to a group of 20 people who work at their company for feedback.

+The series debuted July 28, 2017, on HBO.
+A twelve-episode second season aired between November 9 and December 15, 2018.
+On February 8, 2019, HBO revealed that a third season had been filmed and that the network were in talks for a fourth season renewal.
+The show's twelve-episode third season premiered on September 13, 2019.
+Filming for season 4 was completed by September 2019.
+HBO announced in May 2020 that the fourth season would conclude the series, which started airing July 24. and concluded on October 9, 2020.